gknicholls/Forensic-Fluids/example/README.md

 # Section 1: Classification of Forensic Body Fluids by Bayesian Inference

-In this example, the 46 mRNA profiles in a test dataset (saved in the comma-delimited file, testSamplesBin_2022_09_22_unknown.csv) are classified by jointly using the BDP in Bayesian inference.
+In this example, the 46 mRNA profiles in a test dataset (saved in the comma-delimited file, testSamplesBin_2022_09_22_unknown.csv) are classified by jointly using BDP-CaRMa in Bayesian inference.
 These test profiles are treated as if their labels were unknown.

-The BDP is trained using labelled 321 labelled mRNA profiles (saved in the following five comma delimited files):
+The BDP-CaRMa is fitted to the 321 labelled mRNA profiles (saved in the following five comma delimited files):

 * 59 cervical fluid profiles (singleBin_cvf.csv)
 * 31 menstrual blood profiles (singleBin_mtb.csv)
 * 80 saliva profiles (singleBin_slv.csv)
 * 65 blood profiles (singleBin_bld.csv)
 * 86 semen profiles (singleBin_smn.csv)
-In the Bayesian analysis, the training of BDP and the classification of test mRNA profiles are carried out jointly in a single analysis.
+In the Bayesian analysis, fitting a BDP-CaRMa model and the classification of test mRNA profiles are carried out jointly in a single analysis.
 Here, we assume that the number of subtypes within each body fluid type does not exceed five.

 To run the analysis at the command line, use the following command: